 What are your experience and qualifications?

-I’ve been teaching in private practice for over 40 years and during that time have specialized in many different areas, including early childhood music and high school curriculum development (Steiner).
-I also hold teaching and performance diplomas from WAAPA* and the AMEB* and have served for many years on the Council of WAMTA* (the past four as President) and for many years hosted their monthly Student Forum.
+I’ve been teaching in private practice for over 45 years and during that time have specialized in many different areas, including early childhood music and high school curriculum development (Steiner).
+I also hold teaching and performance diplomas from WAAPA* and the AMEB* and have served for many years on the Council of WAMTA* (the past five as President) and for many years hosted their monthly Student Forum.
 I am also on the advisory committee of the AMEB*, the Council of MEPAC*, Co-Chair of the APPC* in WA and Co-Chair of the WAPPC*.
 I have retained my position on the national committee of APPC, adjudicate composition and piano competitions and regularly attend local, national and Australasian conferences, both as a speaker and as a scholar in order to stay abreast of current trends in piano pedagogy.

 *WAAPA Western Australian Academy of Performing Arts